GM82Project/gm82dx9/README.md

     - set the screen clipping region (scissor test) and other viewport utilities
     - improved default lighting with specular highlights and spheremap reflections
     - plus dozens of extra advanced graphics api functions...

-## Documentation

-Function help and best practices can be found [here](Game%20Maker%208.2%20DirectX%209.txt).

-Designed for the Game Maker 8.2 extension suite.